medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 There are two options for building models using dbt: _views_ and _incremental tables_; see a full description [in the dbt documentation](https://docs.getdbt.com/docs/build/materializations).
 In short, views are normal SQL views, and incremental tables are actual tables, which are periodically updated as new data is created, updated or deleted.

 For CHT dbt models, it is generally preferred to start with materialized views.
 Materialized views are refreshed on every `dbt run`, columns can still be indexed, and they don't require much extra configuration.
-Non-materialized or non-incremental tables are possible but not recommended because they are unavailable during `dbt run` and anything that depends on them (including dashboards) will also be unavailable.
-Some base models use incremental tables to ensure good performance for `dbt run`.
+Non-materialized views or non-incremental tables are possible but not recommended because they are unavailable during `dbt run` and anything that depends on them (including dashboards) will also be unavailable.
+Some base models use incremental tables to ensure good performance for `dbt run`, because materialized views can take a long time to refresh.

 To convert a view to an incremental table, change the materialization to `incremental` and add a condition to the `WHERE` clause: